Python-for-geo-people/Lesson-5-Reading-Writing/Lesson/reading-multiple-files.md

   $ cd $HOME
   $ unzip python-novice-inflammation-data.zip .
   ```
-The `.` character at the end of the unzip command (above) tells the computer to extract the zipfile in the current directory.
+_The `.` character at the end of the `unzip` command tells the computer to extract the zipfile in the current directory._

-Now we should have following data files in our computer instance:
+3. Now we should have following data files in our computer instance: